LETTER FROM SUPERINTENDENT

 · We strongly urge parents to make transportation arrangements that stay the same every day.
 Young children have a difficult time adjusting to change, and it is extremely difficult for a classroom teacher to accommodate different arrangements.
 WE DO NOT TAKE TRANSPORTATION CHANGES OVER THE PHONE!

-· If it becomes necessary to make a change in your child’s transportation, the parent MUST NOTIFY THE SCHOOL IN WRITING AS TO THE CHANGE.
+· If it becomes necessary to make a change in your child’s transportation, the parent MUST PERSONALLY COME TO THE SCHOOL OR SEND A NOTE TO THE TEACHER NOTIFYING THE SCHOOL AS TO THE CHANGE.
+Bus changes are only made if you change your address and provide a proof of residence.

 Each student at Lisenby will have an OWL (Organized While Learning) communication binder.
 This binder will be sent home each day and needs to be returned daily.
 Any communication from the school will be placed in this binder and you may also send communication back to us in the same binder.
 A monthly school newsletter and calendar will be sent to parents and each classroom will send home a Friday newsletter.
 The first Parent/Teacher Conferences are held during the month of October.
 You may also schedule a conference with your child’s teacher with a 24 hour notice.